mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 library within that stack.
 We then discuss two efforts to accelerate
 GeoPandas:

-1. Accelerating GeoPandas with Cython
+1. Accelerating GeoPandas with C/Cython
-2. Parallelizing GeoPandas with Dask
+2. Parallelizing GeoPandas with Dask for multi-core and distributed computing

 We give performance comparisons and end with work that still has to be done.